 - wire cutters

 Below is a chart of all the felt clippings you’ll need to make for the ranunculus flower.
 Starting with squares… cut 32 circles that very gradually get larger.
 I’m not sharing a specific size because the size is up to you!
 If you cut large circles you’ll get a large flower – and vice versa.
+We now have a free printable flower pattern available at the end of the post!

 - 1 circle center petal